Maranta leuconeura: Cultivation

 Maranta leuconeura is a well-known houseplant in temperate regions, requiring a minimum temperature of 15 C. As a plant that is native to rainforests, Maranta prefers bright indirect sunlight, high humidity, and well-drained soil that has a high humus content.
 Acidic, clay or loam soils are tolerable.

 Direct sunlight should be avoided, as well as standing water.
 At daytime the ideal temperature is 21–27 °C and at night 16–21 °C; the night temperature should not be lower than 15 °C. Higher temperatures also require higher humidity, for example, just spraying.
+Due to the thin leaves of this species and their need for high humidity, prolonged dry and arid conditions as well as excessive sunlight can damage the plants.

+Lemon-Lime cultivar of the Maranta Leuconeura species, featuring necrosis at the margins.

 During the growing season, spring and summer, Maranta houseplants require moist soil and fertilization every month.
 Slightly drier soils and reduced fertilizer application are recommended for the remainder of the year.
 In warmer climates, at USDA Zones 10b-11, it can be grown as groundcover in moist, shady areas.

 Propagation

 Spacing between plants should be between 60 and 90 cm Propagation is achieved via division and cuttings.
 Cuttings, 10 cm in length with 3–4 leaves, should be taken in the spring.
 Bottom heat can be applied to the cuttings to promote rooting.
 Propagation by seed is possible although is less common.
 Seed germination is recommended at 13–18 C. Maranta leuconeura can also be propagated in vitro.